eirikhoye/correlomics/README.md

 ![Image](figures/flow_chart_editing_events.drawio.png)

 TODO
-- Finish snakemake integration with mfold script
+- Finish snakemake integration.
-- Add the A to I samfile parser to the main correlomics script
+- Add the A to I samfile parser to the main correlomics script.
-- merge/remove redundant scripts
+- merge/remove redundant scripts.
-- Update pipeline diagram in README
+- Update pipeline diagram in README.
-- Test on latest version of MirGeneDB with smallRNA-seq at SAGA
+- Test on latest version of MirGeneDB with smallRNA-seq at SAGA.